Facts about Dioxins

 How might you be exposed to dioxins?

 Because dioxins have been in our environment for a long time and are so widespread, we all have some amount of dioxins in our bodies.
 Current exposures to dioxins are largely due to past releases.
 Regulatory and voluntary actions have dramatically reduced several of the major historic sources of dioxins.
-Based on measurements by the Center for Disease Control (CDC) it appears that the levels of dioxins in our bodies are also decreasing.For more information about dioxin exposures, see:
+Based on measurements by the Centers for Disease Control (CDC) it appears that the levels of dioxins in our bodies are also decreasing.For more information about dioxin exposures, see:

 For the general population most exposure to dioxins occurs through the diet, with over 95% of dioxin intake for a typical adult coming through intake of animal fats in fish, meat and dairy products.
 Small amounts of exposure occur from breathing contaminated air, from inadvertent ingestion of contaminated soil, and from absorption through the skin from contact with contaminated media (e.g., soil, water).
 The actual intake of dioxins for any one person will depend on a number of factors, including the amount and duration of exposure (e.g., dietary habits) and the concentration of dioxin in the contacted media (e.g., food, soil, water, air).